Slow, Deep and Hard: Release

 The recordings on the album initially appeared on a demo called None More Negative, released under the band name Repulsion.
 After the band found out that there was another band using this name, they changed their name to Type O Negative.
 The cover image was taken from a pornographic magazine, a close-up of a penis entering a vagina during sexual intercourse.

-On March 24, 2009, Type O Negative reissued the album with remastered audio, revised artwork, and expanded liner notes.
-This remaster features the bonus track "Hey Pete (Pete's Ego Trip Version)" which originally appeared on the album The Least Worst Of.
-This is a studio version of the song which appears live on the album The Origin Of The Feces.
+On March 24, 2009, Type O Negative reissued the album with remastered audio and alternate artwork that featured a revised title/band name layout to more closely align with the rest of the band's catalog.
+The remastered edition included new photos, expanded liner notes, an exclusive, all-new interview with the band as well as the bonus track "Hey Pete (Pete's Ego Trip Version)" which originally appeared on the album The Least Worst Of.
+This is a studio version of the song which appears live on the album The Origin of the Feces.

 Track listing

 All lyrics and music by Peter Steele, unless noted.